On-board Change Detection for Resource-efficient Earth Observation with LEO Satellites: Introduction

+With the latest developments in remote sensing applications based on artificial intelligence, the attention for machine learning grows steadily also for space information networks.
 Deep learning-based approaches have exhibited remarkable efficacy across numerous image-processing applications, and scientists working in remote sensing have investigated the potential utility of these techniques in the context of Earth observation.
 Numerous Fully Convolutional Neural Networks (FCNNs) have been implemented for the purpose of semantic image segmentation, with many of them utilizing an encoder-decoder structure akin to that of the U-Net architecture \cite{ronneberger2015u}.
 The effectiveness of U-Net in delineating clouds in Landsat 8 imagery, aided by automatically generated Ground Truths (GTs), has been firmly established \cite{mohajerani2018cloud}.
 The domain of change detection has its origins in the early stages of aerial imaging \cite{hussain2013change}.
 Convolutional Neural Networks (CNNs), a category of machine learning algorithms specialized in image analysis, have been employed for image comparison in diverse settings \cite{zagoruyko2015learning}.
 It is immediate to see that such predictor cannot achieve perfect accuracy and, in fact, it has been observed that change detection accuracy is in the range of $20-92\%$ even using all spectral bands for computing \cite{9740122}.
 In addition, resource allocation in Space Information System is studied in \cite{WangShengZhuangJSAC2018,WangShengYeArvix2019}.
 Scheduling problems that maximized the sum priorities of the successfully scheduled tasks in \cite{WangShengZhuangJSAC2018} or the sum network utility \cite{WangShengYeArvix2019} have been considered.
-In those works, it is assumed that all collected information from the satellites needs to be transmitted.
+In those works, it is assumed that all satellites' collected information needs to be transmitted.